 When a baby is born, there may be no external evidence of DDH.
 However, suspicion should arise if

 Contrary to popular belief, a hip dislocation is completely painless.
-So the child never complains of any pain or discomfort.
+The child never complains of any pain or discomfort.

 It is notoriously easy to miss a hip dislocation which is present in both hips – since there is no asymmetry in features.
 A child with bilateral hip dislocation walks near normally and therefore parents cannot detect anything abnormal till 2 to 3 years of age.